Quick Start

 Step 1: Check Your Node

-Open the web UI at http://localhost:8080.
-You should see your node in the left sidebar under the node list.
+Open the Nodes window with Ctrl+L. You should see your node in the

 - Machine name and OS details